mehmandarov/mehmandarov.github.io/_posts/2026-04-19-api-versioning.markdown

 ## 5. Bonus: Combining Strategies - Transparent URI Rewriting (Enterprise Pattern)

 In large enterprises, you might find that different clients have different needs.
 Some prefer the explicitness of URL versioning, while others require the clean URIs of Header versioning.
-You don't have to choose just one—you can support both without duplicating your backend routing logic.
+You don't have to choose just one–you can support both without duplicating your backend routing logic.

 The common practice is to structure all your resource classes using **URL versioning** (e.g., `@Path("/v1/resource")`), but use a **`@PreMatching` Filter** to intercept requests and transparently rewrite the URI if a client uses a header instead.